amadotejada/self-portal/README.md

 <img src="./screenshots/mac_dark.png" width="100%">

-This is only a front-end for users and does not connect directly the software management tools Instead, it calls out to the software management tool to install the packages.
+This is a front-end for users and does not connect directly with software management tools.
+Instead, it calls out to the software management tools [below](#supports) to install the packages.

 Self Portal is in beta and should be tested extensively